marouaneaddou/coding-challenge/day00/README.md

 To solve this problem, we can use a brute-force approach with a nested loop, but this method results in a time limit exceeded error for large inputs.

 A more efficient approach is to use a hash map to store the numbers we've already seen while iterating through the array.
-For each element, we check if the complement (i.e., target - current_element) exists in the hash map.
+For each element, we check if the complement ( target - current_element ) exists in the hash map.
 If it does, we return the indices of the two numbers.
 This approach allows us to find the solution in O(n) time complexity.